DieOsorio/TuneBridge/README.md

 - Users create accounts via username, email, and password.
 - A confirmation email is sent.
 After clicking the link, users are prompted to complete their profile with:
   - First & Last Name
-  - Country, State, Neighborhood, Gender, Date of Birth
+  - Country, State, Neighborhood/City, Gender, Date of Birth
   - Editable Username
   - Short Bio (max 100 characters)
   - Profile Picture